 The future of our planet has undoubtedly become the most urgent topic of all time.
-The DANCING TREES project aims to look for answers about what theater artists and citizens can do in response to one of the biggest crises we are facing, the crisis of a healthy environment survival, whose direct result is the Global climate change
+The DANCING TREES project looks for answers about what performing artists and citizens can do in response to one of the biggest crises that humanity has ever faced: the crisis of disappearance of a healthy living environment whose direct symptoms are climate change and one of the main causes of it- deforestation.

 Ever since the initial idea about this project, the research we did, meetings we had with our colleagues, sharing the project idea with them, all we have experienced was confirmation of the ubiquity of this topic amongst people who are genuinely concerned, worried, irritated, and most importantly ready to do something about it!

-Our show is also one of the ways one can choose.
+Our project is our way to do it.
 Using artistic language that reaches directly the hearts and minds of the spectators we want to raise awareness of the importance of trees and ecosystem conservation in our city.
 We also want to share very specific information related to our city and its ecological data, and lastly but most importantly, we want to empower our co-citizens to respond and actively participate in the changes, empower them to take the first step, to understand that they are not alone, that it concerns all of us, not only in this country, but also globally on the planet.

-In addition to the out door dance-theater performance, which will be premiered at the Student Park in Belgrade, on October 30 and 31, 2021, the project includes talks, a webinar and other activities that connect art and ecology.
+In addition to the out door dance-theatre performance, which will be premiered at the Student Park in Belgrade, on October 28 and 29, 2021, the project includes talks, a webinar, films and other activities that connect art and ecology.

 The DANCING TREES project combines creative techniques and activism in the desire to find the most effective means to launch civic initiatives and a way to inspire citizens to mobilize and join in defense against excessive tree felling and other causes of worrying climate change.